Tim Cross

 But of course, this is all just a game.
 I don’t know how to judge the success of these inquiries.
 My only hope is that I have moved a little closer to understanding the nature of things.
 I’m still in the process of learning, but I hope to see things more clearly as I go, to see things as they are and less about what I think of them.

-• Tim Cross is a Seattle based artist working in drawing, painting, and sculpture.
+Tim Cross is a Seattle area artist working in drawing, painting, sculpture and ceramics.
 He received a B.A. from The Evergreen State College in 1995, and an MFA from The School of The Art Institute of Chicago in 2003.
 Since then, he has been actively making and showing both locally and nationally.
 He is currently showing with Koplin Del Rio Galley in Seattle.

 Tim is also a professor of art at Edmonds College where he works with students to encourage their creative growth.
 It is a complementary relationship in that it brings fresh conversation and ideas to a flourishing studio practice.